roootliner/ValentineB/pages/01.home/_blog/text.md

 backcolor: '#090504'
 ---

-## **valentine.B wünscht…**
+## **valentine.B is looking for inspiration…**

-… Euch allen einen entspannten Start in das neue Jahr 2019!

-Immer schön locker bleiben.
-Rhythmische Bewegung üben.
-Und Portugiesisch lernen…
+… an der Unstrut, in St.Petersburg, in Teheran, in Seoul und in Rollsdorf!